nrwl/nx/docs/shared/recipes/module-federation-with-ssr.md

 {% /tabs %}

+{% callout type="note" title="Keep Nx Package Versions In Sync" %}
+Make sure to install the `@nx/angular` or `@nx/react` versions that matches the version of `nx` in your repository.
+If the version numbers get out of sync, you can encounter some difficult to debug errors.
+{% /callout %}

 ### Generating a host and multiple remotes with SSR

 We will generate the apps required for a storefront application.